 Last week, I was helping my daughter with a school Social Studies project on two different U.S. Presidents, the first of which was William Henry Harrison.
-It should have been quick.
 It should have been painless.
 And it should have only covered the subject of history.
 But it wasn’t.
 And it didn’t.

 William Henry Harrison, 9th Philanderer-in-Chief of these United States